-Termly pupil progress review meetings are completed with teachers in each year group by KS leaders to closely track progress and attainment.
+Termly pupil progress review meetings are completed with teachers in each year group to closely track progress and attainment.

 Assessment levels are reported to parents in a mid-year report (typically February) as well as at the end of the academic year.